 Genie Bios is where most of the overclocking takes place.
 CPU clock is adjustable in 1Mhz increments with a maximum of 400Mhz FSB for 200Mhz FSB processors.
 Other settings include auto setting the AGP/PCI/SATA clocks or you can lock them at 66/33/100 respectively.

 Processor voltages are adjusted differently from what we have seen in the past.
 Instead of giving you a menu of voltages to choose from you simply select how much more voltage you wish to give the processor.
 Pretty simple though with this setup there is no option for undervolting a processor.
-(Then again I'm not sure why you would want to happy smile).
+(Then again I'm not sure why you would want to ).
 DIMM voltage only has two settings, rarely will you need to change them when using high quality memory modules.

 Now on to the benchmarks!